pharmbio/robotlab/sop.md

 2. Activate the robot arm gripper

+3. Clean the robot gripper fingers so that they are free of dust.

-3. Move the robot arm to the neutral position (in front of the B21 hotel rack)
+4. Move the robot arm to the neutral position (in front of the B21 hotel rack)

    With the teach pendant, hold down the freedrive button on the back side

-4. Put the robot in remote mode
+5. Put the robot in remote mode

-5. Put the teach pendant close to the keyboard so you can reach the emergency button
+6. Put the teach pendant close to the keyboard so you can reach the emergency button

-6. Use the windows computer and go to http://10.10.0.55:5000.
+7. Use the windows computer and go to http://10.10.0.55:5000.

-7. Run the test communications protocol, `test-comm` to verify that all machines can be communicated with.
+8. Run the test communications protocol, `test-comm` to verify that all machines can be communicated with.

     <details>
     <summary>Alternative: use the command line</summary>